-Hokusai was a Japanese artist of ukiyo-e style.
+Hokusai was a Japanese artist of Ukiyo-e style.
 He has been very famous for over three centuries and it seems impossible to talk about Japanese art without referring to some of his works.
-The most famous of his works is “Great wave off the coast of Kanagawa”, this print is from Hokusai’s series of 36 views of Mountain Fuji.
-It is the most recognized Japanese art all over the world.
-It illustrates a stupendous wave threatening boats, off the coast of Kanagawa.
-Among other features in the background, there is also the image of the renowned Mountain Fuji in the extreme.
+The most famous of his works is “Great Wave off the Coast of Kanagawa”, this print is from Hokusai’s series of 36 views of Mountain Fuji.
+It is the most recognized Japanese art piece all over the world.
+It illustrates a stupendous wave threatening boats off the coast of Kanagawa.
+Among other features in the background, there is also the image of the renowned Mountain Fuji.
 This famous work of Hokusai can be found in Tokyo National Museum.
 It is admired and appreciated by many people due to its uniqueness since its creation in c.1831.
 The French composer Claude Debussy had this print hanged on his wall.
 It is said that the print was identified as one of his inspirations for the composition of the song La mer.
 I recommend everyone in Tokyo to visit Tokyo National Museum to see this and many other works from the museum’s collection.

 Suzuki Harunobu was a Japanese Ukiyo-e style artist c.
 1725- 1770.
-One of his famous work still renowned today is “Young Lovers walking together under an Umbrella in a Snow Storm: known in Japanese as 雪中相合い傘.
+One of his famous work still renowned today is “Young Lovers walking together under an Umbrella in a Snow Storm”(雪中相合傘 sechu ai aigasa).
 It illustrates two lovers under an umbrella, on the right is a branch of a tree that appears just a bit but evidently covered with snow just like the entire background.